This article first appeared on Global Convenience Store Focus.

 Watch the Panasonic Register Robot

-Standard Cognition in-store cameras capture every move in store.
+Standard Cognition in-store cameras capture every move in the store.

 This camera-based solution includes the following functions: